Analysis: 5 takeaways from the Democratic debate

-WASHINGTON — Underdog Bernie Sanders came to fight, and front-runner Joe Biden promised a woman vice president.
+WASHINGTON — Underdog Bernie Sanders came to fight, and front-runner Joe Biden promised a woman vice presidential candidate.

 The Democratic debate Sunday began as a genteel conversation over how to address the coronavirus and descended into a testy battle over records and who has the courage to do the right thing.
-The candidates clashed over issues ranging from bankruptcy policy and same-sex marriage to health care and immigration and highlighted their differing visions for the country.
+The candidates clashed over issues from bankruptcy policy and same-sex marriage to health care and immigration, highlighting their differing visions for the country.

 Here are five key takeaways from the evening.